aziomq/aziomq/README.md

 # aziomq

 ## Welcome
-The aziomq library provides Boost Asio style bindings for ZeroMq
+The aziomq library provides Boost Asio style bindings for ZeroMQ

 This library is built on top of ZeroMQ's standard C interface.